jvail/spl.js/README.md

 ## Building and Testing

-An activated, working emsdk environment (2.0.29) is required (https://emscripten.org/docs/tools_reference/emsdk.html).
-All dependencies except SpatiaLite are fetched from the web.
-The `src/spatialite` git submodule (https://salsa.debian.org/debian-gis-team/spatialite.git) needs to be initialized before running the build script.
+An activated, working emsdk environment (3.1.23) is required (https://emscripten.org/docs/tools_reference/emsdk.html).
+All dependencies except SpatiaLite & sqlean (git submodules) are fetched from the web.
+The git submodules needs to be initialized before running the build script.

 ```bash
 npm install && npm run build:all